proglang/jgs/README.md

 	+ **expression**:
 	result will be the strongest *security level* of the operands.
 	+ **method**:
 	the result will be the return *security level* of the method.
+If the method is an instance method and the instance has a stronger *security level* than the return level, then the result will be the stronger instance *security level*.
 During the lookup also the level of arguments are compared with the *security level* of the parameters.
 The *security level* of the argument has to be weaker or equals than the corresponding parameter *security level*.

 * **return level**:
 looks up the *security level* of the returned value and compares it with the expected return *security level*.
 The calculated level has to be weaker or equals than the expected return *security level*.